andsimakov/bizzfuzz/README.md

 # Installation #

-1. Create a folder and go to it.
+1. Create a folder and go to it:

+        mkdir project
+        cd project

-1. Clone project from GitHub:
+2. Clone project from GitHub:

         git clone https://github.com/andsimakov/bizzfuzz

-3. Create a virtual environment for the app and activate it.
+3. Create a virtual environment in folder 'venv' for the app and activate it:

+        python3 -m venv venv
+        . venv/bin/activate

 4. Install requirements using pip:

-        pip install -r requirements.txt
+        pip install -r bizzfuzz/requirements.txt

-5. Run migration:
+5. Run a migration:

+        cd bizzfuzz
+        ./manage.py makemigrations bizzfuzz
-        ./manage.py migrate
+        ./manage.py migrate --fake-initial

+6. Run the app:

+        ./manage.py runserver

+7. Open your browser and access the app:

+        localhost

+The empty List View should appear.
+Now the app is ready for work.

 - - - -